Meet Our Bloggers

 Rafter Ferguson is a scientist with the Food & Environment program at the Union of Concerned Scientists.
 Dr. Ferguson conducts research integrating quantitative empirical methods with critical social and political analyses, giving weight to both scientific expertise and grassroots perspectives.
 As a political agroecologist, his work addresses the multidimensional performance of farming systems as well as the ways in which our ideas about agriculture translate into policy with complex consequences.
 See Rafter's full bio.

 Director of science & policy

 Peter Frumhoff is a global change ecologist and serves as chief scientist for the UCS climate campaign.
 Dr. Frumhoff is an internationally-recognized expert on climate change impacts, climate science and policy, tropical forest conservation and management, and biological diversity.
 He holds a Ph.D. in Ecology.
 See Peter's full bio.

-Gretchen Goldman is a lead analyst in the Center for Science and Democracy at UCS.
+Gretchen Goldman is a research director in the Center for Science and Democracy at UCS.
 She holds a PhD and MS in environmental engineering from the Georgia Institute of Technology and a BS in atmospheric science from Cornell University.
 See Gretchen's full bio.
-Follow her on Twitter at @GretchenTG.

 Derrick Z. Jackson

 Derrick Z. Jackson is a UCS Fellow in climate and energy and the Center for Science and Democracy.
-He is an award-winning journalist and co-author and photographer of Project Puffin: The Improbable Quest to Bring a Beloved Seabird Back to Egg Rock, published by Yale University Press (2015).
+His UCS blog won a 2018 first prize from the National Society of Newspaper Columnists.
+He is co-author and photographer of Project Puffin: The Improbable Quest to Bring a Beloved Seabird Back to Egg Rock (Yale University Press, 2015).
 See Derrick's full bio.